Patrick Horgan: Munster

 On 19 February 2012, Horgan was selected for the Munster inter-provincial team for the first time.
-He scored three points from left corner-forward in the 3-14 to 1-16 defeat by Leinster in the semi-final of the Interprovincial Championship.
+He scored three points from left corner-forward in the 3–14 to 1–16 defeat by Leinster in the semi-final of the Interprovincial Championship.

-On 3 March 2013, Horgan won a Railway Cup medal after scoring nine points in Munster's 1-22 to 0-15 defeat of Connacht in the final.
-He also ended the Railway Cup as top scorer with 0-15.
+On 3 March 2013, Horgan won a Railway Cup medal after scoring nine points in Munster's 1–22 to 0–15 defeat of Connacht in the final.
+He also ended the Railway Cup as top scorer with 0–15.

 Horgan was selected for the Munster team for the third successive year in 2014.
-On 9 February, he was at full-forward for Munster's 1-18 to 0-16 defeat by Connacht in the semi-final.
+On 9 February, he was at full-forward for Munster's 1–18 to 0–16 defeat by Connacht in the semi-final.

 Ireland

 On 9 October 2012, Horgan was named on the Ireland squad for the Shinty/Hurling International Series.
-On 20 October, he scored 3-08 in Ireland's 3-10 to 2-09 defeat of Scotland in the first leg.
+On 20 October, he scored 3–08 in Ireland's 3–10 to 2–09 defeat of Scotland in the first leg.
 Horgan played no part in the second leg, but claimed a winners' medal as a non-playing substitute as Ireland won the two-game series on aggregate.

 On 8 October 2014, Horgan was selected for the Ireland squad once again.
-On 25 October, Ireland won the two game series on an aggregate score of 4–26 to 3–22, with Horgan claiming a second winners' medal.
+On 25 October, Ireland won the two-game series on an aggregate score of 4–26 to 3–22, with Horgan claiming a second winners' medal.

 Personal life

 Horgan married Ashley Lovett at the Church of St Mary's in Ballincollig on 22 November 2019.
+He has a son Jack born in 2022.